 Liam O’Rourke, Executive Director

-Liam is the Executive Director of LakeCity Works.
-Since starting at LakeCity in September 2017, Liam has made quick work of building on the rich history and excellent reputation of the organization's flagship social enterprise LakeCity Woodworker by expanding their work into a number of innovative and exciting opportunities.
-A Nova Scotian who returned home to take this position, Liam brings with him a wealth of social enterprise experience from his work in Montreal in the establishment of an innovative production house which provided creative and employment opportunities to individuals on the autism spectrum.
+Since starting at LakeCity Works in 2017, Liam has built on the rich history and reputation of the organization's flagship social enterprise LakeCity Woodworker by expanding their work into a number of new ventures.
+A Nova Scotian who returned home to take this position, Liam brings with him a wealth of social enterprise experience from his work in Montreal, where he launched an innovative production house (providing creative employment opportunities to individuals on the autism spectrum).
 Liam’s likes are good food, Italian steel bikes and his family.
 His dislikes are waiting and red tape.

 Donna Rubenstein, Chair

-Donna brings 25 years Canadian and international leadership experience in various aspects of business and not for profit management.
+Donna brings 25 years of Canadian and international leadership experience in business and not-for-profit management.
 She has volunteered with several causes including Amistad Canada, Big Brothers Big Sisters, United Way, Nova Scotia Health Authority, Futurpreneur, Canadian Breast Cancer Foundation and Friends of Banff.
 Donna believes we can achieve extraordinary outcomes by connecting people and passion with strategic focus – all of which LakeCity Works has tons of.
-She sees tremendous opportunity for LakeCity Works to make an impactful difference in our Nova Scotia community.
-With our clients and staff- empowering people to be themselves and thrive.
-With the not for profit and private sector – forming creative partnerships to achieve high impact results.
+She sees tremendous opportunity for LakeCity Works to make an impactful difference in the Nova Scotia community: empowering clients and staff to be themselves and thrive while also forming creative, high-impact partnerships with both the private and not-for-profit sectors.

 Jennifer Ashton, Vice-Chair

-Jennifer Ashton is Vice-Chair of the LakeCity Works Board of Directors.
-Jennifer, a communications professional, is a graduate of St. Francis Xavier University and University of Toronto, Saint Michael's College Certificate in Corporate Social Responsibility Program.
-She currently works with the Sun Life Financial Chair in Adolescent Mental Health (TeenMentalHealth.org) and consults with non-profits to help them reach their full potential by effectively communicating their mission and the communities they support.
+Jennifer Ashton is a communications professional – she graduated from St. Francis Xavier University and the University of Toronto and holds a Saint Michael's College Certificate in Corporate Social Responsibility.
+She currently works with the Sun Life Financial Chair in Adolescent Mental Health and consults with non-profits to help them reach their full potential by effectively communicating their mission and the communities they support.
 Jennifer also works with private sector clients to enhance their communication and social responsibility efforts, helping them align corporate values with community investment strategies.
 A dedicated volunteer, Jennifer is also a Board Member of the YWCA of Halifax and has served as President of the Junior League of Halifax, an organization of women committed to voluntarism and improving the lives of women and children.
 Jennifer loves spending time at LakeCity Works, interacting with staff and clients and hearing about their great work.

 Agneta Mwende, Treasurer